 Stainless steel or metal chimney liners are expensive no doubt but come with a lifetime warranty and do not require replacement.
 They are considered the safest and long lasting by the law and are recommended by professionals.
 They are deemed perfectly safe for use for homes.
 The only precaution that should be taken is that it should be installed perfectly.

-Even the slightest crack in chimney flue should not be ignored and chimney repair Upper Marlboro services should be called in immediately.
+Even the slightest crack in chimney flue should not be ignored and chimney repair Columbia MD services should be called in immediately.